 If Call Waiting is on, you can put the first call on hold and answer the second, by pressing .
 You can end the current call and answer the waiting call by pressing the left soft key and then selecting Active call menu of End call.

 Rejecting an Incoming Call

 You can reject an incoming call without answering by simply pressing the key.

-During a call, you can reject an incoming call by pressing the left soft key, which is the [Menu] key and selecting the Reject call or by pressing the key.
+During a call, you can reject an incoming call by pressing the right soft key and select Reject call.

 Muting the Microphone